 Serial communication protocol description

 A single VID6606 chip has the ability to drive up to 4 stepper motors.
 In that case, we would need 8 input signals, four for step signals and four for directions.
 As you probably guessed, with 8 channels the number of inputs increases twice.
 Therefore, PoStepVID6606 reduces 16 input signals to only 3 thanks to the serial-parallel conversion circuit.
 The communication between PoStepVID6606 and the master device is based on a synchronous unidirectional protocol using clock, data and latch signal.

 Even more, PoStepVID6606’s digital TTL data input levels are +3.3V and +5V compatible.
 The serial data length is 16-bit and contains step and direction signal for 8 stepper motor driver VID6606 inputs.
 Data is organized as you can see on Picture 4.

 The most significant bit (MSb) must be sent first!
 Step/Direction outputs are latched at the rising edge of the RCK signal.
 Driver VID6606 can operate with step signals frequency up to 1MHz.
-At least two 16-bit data packages must be sent to generate single-step pulse signal.
+At least two 16-bit data packages must be sent to generate a single-step pulse signal.

-However, the PoStepVID6606 serial protocol allows different approaches generating step/direction signals.
+However, the PoStepVID6606 serial protocol allows different approaches to generating step/direction signals.
 One of them is sending ‘0’ in constant time intervals and sending ‘1’ when step pulse or reverse direction is required.
 That kind of approach is used in the PoKeys application (Picture 5)